Seiga Sumi

-Seiga Sumi (鷲見 星河) is a Japanese football player for Tampines Rovers FC of the Singapore Premier League.
+Seiga Sumi (鷲見 星河) is a Japanese professional footballer who plays primarily defensive-midfielder for Singapore Premier League club Tampines Rovers.

 Club career

 Fagiano Okayama

 In December 2024, Sumi joined Fagiano Okayama, which had just been promoted to J1 League for the 2025 season.
 However, he did not play in any league matches or cup matches in the 2025 season for the team.

 Tampines Rovers

 On 24 June 2025, Sumi announced a temporary transfer to Tampines Rovers of the Singapore Premier League.

 Sumi made his debut appearance for Tampines Rovers in the 2025 Singapore Community Shield.
 He provided an assist to fellow new signing Maltese footballer, Trent Buhagiar, to score his second goal of the match, taking a 2–0 lead in the match.
 Tampines Rovers eventually won the match 4–1.